-Lighthouse Youth Services
+Lighthouse Youth & Family Services

-- Providing in-home therapy for at-risk families.
+- Provides in-home therapy for at-risk families.

 - Offers behavioral health and mental health services in homes, the community, schools, and in our offices.